David-Haim/concurrencpp/README.md

 	/*
-		Moves the content of rhs to *this. rhs is empty afte this call.
+		Moves the content of rhs to *this. rhs is empty after this call.
 	*/
 	timer(timer&& rhs) noexcept = default;

 	/*
-		Moves the content of rhs to *this. rhs is empty afte this call.
+		Moves the content of rhs to *this. rhs is empty after this call.
 		Returns *this.
 	*/
 	timer& operator = (timer&& rhs) noexcept;

 	/*
-		Cancels this timer. after this call, the associated timer_queue will not schedule *this to run again.
+		Cancels this timer.
+After this call, the associated timer_queue will not schedule *this to run again.
 		After this call, *this is empty.
-		Has no affect if *this is empty or the associated timer_queue has expired.
+		Has no effect if *this is empty or the associated timer_queue has expired.
 	*/
 	void cancel();

 	/*
-		Returns the due time in millesconds the timer was defined with.
+		Returns the due time in milliseconds the timer was defined with.
 		Throws concurrencpp::errors::empty_timer is *this is empty.
 	*/
 	size_t get_due_time() const;